-- "(A) NEW PRODUCTS.-Approval under this section of an application for premarket approval for any tobacco product that is not commercially marketed (other than for test marketing) in the United States as of August 11, 1995, is required unless the manufacturer has submitted a report under section 905(j), and the Secretary has issued an order that the tobacco product is substantially equivalent to a tobacco product commercially marketed (other than for test marketing) in the United States as of August 11, 1995, that is in compliance with the requirements of this Act. - "(B) PRODUCTS INTRODUCED BETWEEN AUGUST 11, 1995, AND ENACTMENT OF THIS CHAPTER.-Subparagraph (A) does not apply to a tobacco product that- - "(i) was first introduced or delivered for introduction into interstate commerce for commerce for commerce for commercial distribution in the United States after August 11, 1995, and before the date of enactment of the National Tobacco Policy and Youth Smoking Reduction Act; and - "(ii) for which a report was submitted under section 905(j) within 6 months after such date.
+"(A) NEW PRODUCTS.-Approval under this section of an application for premarket approval for any tobacco product that is not commercially marketed (other than for test marketing) in the United States as of August 11, 1995, is required unless the manufacturer has submitted a report under section 905(j), and the Secretary has issued an order that the tobacco product is substantially equivalent to a tobacco product commercially marketed (other than for test marketing) in the United States as of August 11, 1995, that is in compliance with the requirements of this Act.

+"(B) PRODUCTS INTRODUCED BETWEEN AUGUST 11, 1995, AND ENACTMENT OF THIS CHAP-

+TER.-Subparagraph (A) does not apply to a tobacco product that-

-until the Secretary issues an order that the tobacco product is substantially equivalent for purposes of this section or requires premarket approval.
+"(i) was first introduced or delivered for introduction into interstate commerce for commerce for commercial distribution in the United States after August 11, 1995, and before the date of enactment of the National Tobacco Policy and Youth Smoking Reduction Act: and until the Secretary issues an order that the tobacco product is substantially equivalent for purposes of this section or requires premarket approval.